hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/387_buddhism_and_vedanta.md

 How could it?
 Have you ever known will without external stimulus?
 Desire cannot arise without stimulus, or in modern philosophic language, of nerve stimulus.
-Will is a sort of reaction of the brain, what the Sânkhya philosophers call Buddhi.
+Will is a sort of reaction of the brain, what the Sānkhya philosophers call Buddhi.
 This reaction must be preceded by action, and action presupposes an external universe.
 When there is no external universe, naturally there will be no will; and yet, according to your theory, it is will that created the universe.
 Who creates the